How to Take Triphala Churna for Digestive Health

 Triphala churna is an Ayurvedic preparation that is a combination of the powdered fruit of three different trees – haritaki, bibhitaki and amalaki (commonly known as amla).

 It is prized in Ayurveda for its ability to balance the doshas (the elements of body and mind) and enhance the process of digestion and elimination.
 Triphala is known to be beneficial for removing toxins from the digestive tract, cleansing the liver, gallbladder and kidneys and purifying the blood.

 There are many other health benefits of triphala and it is prescribed for a wide range of ailments in India.
 People in Western cultures are now starting to discover the effectiveness of triphala churna for themselves.

 The term ‘churna’ means a mixture of powders, so, by definition, triphala churna is simply triphala powder.
-Here’s how to make it at home yourself to improve your digestive system and bring your body back into balance.
+Here’s how to make it up at home yourself to improve your digestive system and bring your body back into balance.

 When you research how to take triphala churna, the most commonly suggested starting dosage is a level teaspoon (around 4 grams) of the powder, stirred vigorously into a glass of hot water.
 You leave this mixture to settle for at least twenty minutes, though it is often recommended of several hours, or even all day.

 The best time to have this triphala churna tea is in the evening, a couple of hours after dinner and just before bed.
 Followed again first thing in the morning with the second dose made from the same triphala powder.

 The way I do this is to make up my triphala in the morning in a glass of hot water, cover it and leave it for the day.
 Just before bed I drink it all down and refill the glass with hot water and stir it well ready for the morning.
 After researching the different brands I settled on this organic preparation and I’ve been very happy with it.